-This results in spiked sugar levels and unstable energy levels, the latter of which causes “sugar rush” after consuming sugar-rich foods.
+This results in spiked sugar levels and unstable energy levels, the latter of which causes a “sugar rush” after consuming sugar-rich foods.

-Their metabolism occurs rapidly, which results in major swings in the blood glucose levels.
+Their metabolism occurs rapidly, which results in major swings in blood glucose levels.
 This induces hormonal and metabolic changes that can promote overeating.

 Are carbohydrates bad?

 Unprocessed carbs that are present in vegetables, fruits, and grains are healthy.

 Studies reveal that these improve metabolization and help in weight loss.

 Another class of carbs, the processed ones, are unhealthy because they lose the fiber during processing and contain no essential nutrients.

 Examples of these include white bread, white rice, and the like.

 Intake of foods containing processed carbs can result in weight gain and increased risk of type 2 diabetes.

 Studies show that high unprocessed carbs in the diet can lead to a craving for more carbs, and people tend to get caught in the vicious cycle.